noncenz/noncenz.github.io/_posts/2023-08-01-Forgotten Implant .md

     print(f'We have {product[2]}x {product[1]}')
 ```

-We enumerate the database locally using the credentuals here but find nothing interesting.
+We enumerate the database locally using the credentials here but find nothing interesting.
 The credentials also don't work to `sudo` or `su` to any of our other users.

 We also have a hidden directory `.implant` off of ada's home, containing the malware that we're connecting through.
 An interesting read, but we're already in ada's account so nothing to exploit here.